- Many Windows 10 users are reporting a Wi-Fi connection issue for Intel Centrino Wireless-N 2230 systems.

-Windows 10 is a wonderful operating system, it’s faster, more secure and more intuitive than previous Windows versions.
+Windows 10 is a wonderful operating system, it’s faster, more secure, and more intuitive than previous Windows versions.
 However, various issues keep emerging when users accept to upgrade to Microsoft’s latest OS.
-One such issue that caught our attention is an Wi-Fi connection problem for Intel Centrino Wireless-N 2230 systems.
+One such issue that caught our attention is a Wi-Fi connection problem for Intel Centrino Wireless-N 2230 systems.

 How to fix Intel Centrino Wireless-N 2230 Wi-Fi connection issues on Windows 10

 Many users reported problems with Intel Centrino Wireless-N 2230 network adapter on their PC.
 Speaking of issues, these are some of the most common problems that users reported: